 La Fête de Pâques, as Easter is known here in France, is no exception.
 As one of the most important holidays here, the family meal is naturally a central element of the festivities.
 Unlike the extravagant Christmas réveillon though, the Easter meal doesn’t last until the wee hours of the morning.
 Families traditionally gather around an afternoon meal where the main course features a lamb dish, which symbolizes spring, renewal and rebirth.
 One of the most classic lamb dishes served during the Easter meal is gigot de 7 heures, which is a leg of lamb cooked in wine with an assortment of vegetables and herbs in a dutch oven for 7 hours.
 We successfully attempted this ambitious dish last year, and I personally loved it.
-But, I don’t think there will be a repeat as the mister’s family doesn’t appreciate the gamey flavor of lamb.
+But, I don’t think there will be a repeat as D’s family doesn’t appreciate the gamey flavor of lamb.
 They prefer instead to stick to their monotonous tradition of egg rolls and phở for every single family get together.

 Too much of the same bores me though, so I like to try different things in the kitchen.
 During this time of year, pastry and chocolate shops adorn their display windows with all sorts of sweetened confections shaped like church bells, bunnies, chickens and eggs.
 Seeing these goodies all over Paris inspired me to play around with some ideas for cute animal-shaped appetizers to celebrate Easter.
 What could possibly be cuter than transforming classic deviled Easter eggs into a mother hen and a flock of baby chicks?